renalreg/radar-client/README.md

 ### Lint

 The JavaScript code can be linted with the ESLint tool.
-The coding style is two-spaces for indentation, single-quotes and semi-colons.
+The coding style is two-spaces for indentation, single-quotes, and semi-colons.

 Lint the code with: